spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/annotations-ui/index.md

 - detail - the spinnaker detail, if any, for this resource
 - disabled - a boolean that is true if this server group is disabled
 - disabledDate - a number representing the date this server group was disabled
-- displayName - the name of the resource prepared for UI display
-- kind - the kubernetes kind of this resource
 - manifest - the kubernetes manifest as JSON object
 - name - the resource's name
-- namespace - the kubernetes namespace in which this resource resides
-- region - the region this server group is in
 - stack - the spinnaker stack, if any, for this resource
 - type - this resource's spinnaker type

 #### Server Group Managers

 - account - the spinnaker account for this resource
-- apiVersion - the kubernetes apiVersion of this resource
 - cloudProvider - this will always be `kubernetes`
-- displayName - the name of the resource prepared for UI display
-- kind - the kubernetes kind of this resource
 - manifest - the kubernetes manifest as JSON object
 - name - the resource's name
-- namespace - the kubernetes namespace in which this resource resides